In the Kitch

 Do zucchini noodles have carbs?

 Yes, they do have some carbs, although a fairly low amount.
-These zucchini noodles have approximately 17 grams of carbs per serving.
+These zucchini noodles have approximately 17 grams of carbs per serving and that includes the sauce.

 Can you eat zoodles on a keto diet?